mhfowler/canalswans-gatsby/content/blog/anthropology-of-blocking/anthropology-of-blocking.md

 - [Center for a Stateless Society &raquo; Social-Anarchism and Parallel Economic Computation](https://c4ss.org/content/52963)

 - "Algorithms are a sweet poison" is a phrase I learned from [@kawaiipunk](https://sunbeam.city/web/accounts/38480)

+If you would like to join the fediverse, [kolektive.social](https://kolektiva.social/) and [ondergrond.org](https://ondergrond.org/about) are two queer instances that are currently open for registrations.

+Or message me if you would like an invite to join [sunbeam.city](https://sunbeam.city/).